 The Micro Unit provides assistance to overcome issues which financial institutions in developing countries are facing through technical cooperation by Official Development Assistance (ODA).
 This assistance has been implemented by sharing our accumulated credit analysis know-how on micro and small enterprises.
 In specific terms, the Unit is conducting local and national seminars, etc. concerning small and medium enterprises (SMEs) financing in cooperation with the Ministry of Finance Policy Research Institute.

-To date, these have been implemented in Viet Nam and Malaysia and presently cooperating with Laos and Myanmar.
+To date, these have been implemented in Viet Nam, Malaysia and Laos and presently implementing the technical cooperation with Myanmar.